tjtelan/tjtelan.github.io/content/blog/2020-09-22-reflections-after-2-months-of-live-coding.md

 date = 2020-09-22
 updated = 2020-09-22
 draft = false
-description = "Sharing thoughts, experiences, and goals about live code streaming" [taxonomies] tags = ["streaming", "twitch"] categories = ["review"]
+description = "Sharing thoughts, experiences, and goals about live-coding Rust on Twitch" [taxonomies] tags = ["streaming", "twitch", "livecoding", "rust"] categories = ["review"]
 +++
 I started streaming on Twitch this summer.
 I have been streaming Rust development once a week.